timhughes/vagrant_ansible_okd4/README.md

     )

+## The loadbalancer system.

-Start the first vagrant server that will become the Loadbalancer and DHCP/DNS server.
-That should build and get provisioned by ansible:
+Start the first vagrant system that will provide the Loadbalancer and DHCP/DNS services.
+In a production environment this would be a part of your infrastructure.
+The following vagrant command should build the *lb* system and provision it using ansible:

     vagrant up lb

-The loadoadbalancer machine is ready when toy can access the HAProxy web interface
+The *lb* system is ready when you can access the HAProxy web interface.

 Username: test
 Password: test

 - http://192.168.100.2:8404/stats

-You can access the Loadbalancer server via vagrant:
+You can access the *lb* system via vagrant:

     vagrant ssh lb